-In this article we’ll look at a couple of different ways that you can find applications which you can run as Docker containers on your computer, and some tips to help you find good images.
-It’s worth noting: you’ll need Docker installed to be able to run the images!
+In this article we’ll look at a couple of different ways to find applications which you can run as Docker containers on your computer, and some tips to help you find good, reliable images.
+It’s worth noting that you’ll need Docker installed to be able to run the images!

 What you need to know

 To run an application in Docker, it needs to be formatted as a Docker image

 Images for Docker are usually stored in a registry

 You can use a web browser, or docker search <query> to search for an image in Docker Hub

 To find applications that run with Docker, you need to look for Docker images, also sometimes called container images.

 Images can be published to a registry for sharing.
 The biggest registry is run by Docker, and is called Docker Hub.
 You can search and browse for images on Docker Hub using your web browser:

 Visit Docker Hub at hub.docker.com in your web browser.